Siberian Borscht with Meatballs and Tomato Paste

 4. Step 4:

-Simmer the beets in a frying pan greased with vegetable oil, vinegar and tomato paste until tender.
-If necessary, add a little water.
+Sauté the beets in an oiled skillet with the vinegar and tomato paste until tender, adding a little water if needed.

 5. Step 5:

-Peel and cut the potatoes, fill them with cold water and cook until soft.
+Peel and cut the potatoes, cover them with cold water, and cook until soft.

 6. Step 6:

-Cut the onion into half rings, fry it in vegetable oil and set aside half for meatballs.
+Cut the onion into half-moons, fry it in vegetable oil, and set aside half for the meatballs.

 7. Step 7:

-Add carrots to the second half of the onion and fry until tender.
+Add the carrot to the other half of the onion and fry until done.

 8. Step 8: